Ottoman Imperial Mosques – Istanbul (part 1)

 YAVUZ SULTAN SELIM MOSQUE (1527/1528)

-Despite the fact that I was in Istanbul many times in the past, I visited the Yavuz Sultan Selim Mosque for the first time now.
-What’s interesting about this mosque is that, when you are on the Galata Bridge and you look at Istanbul’s skyline, you see two mosques in the distance.
-I didn’t know which mosques they were, so I decided to visit them both.
-One of them is this mosque and the other one is the Fatih Mosque.
+What’s interesting about the Yavuz Sultan Selim Mosque is that, when you are on the Galata Bridge and you look at the Istanbul’s skyline, you can see two mosques in the distance.
+One of them is this and the other one is the Fatih Mosque.

 Yavuz Sultan Selim Mosque - Ottoman Imperial Mosques